-One route is to become a specialist by mastering an advanced technical skill that’s in demand—such as Unified Modeling Language (UML) or NoSQL.
-But if you don’t consider yourself a technical whiz and you’re great with people, a more appropriate option is to move into management.
+One route is to become a specialist by mastering an advanced technical skill that’s in demand—such as data analytics.
+But if you are growing tired of sitting behind a desk with little human interaction and want to integrate your people skills into your daily work, a more appropriate option may be a move into management.

 Becoming an IT manager will allow you to leverage your valuable experience to lead and develop a group of individuals.
-Not to mention, IT managers sometimes have the potential to earn six figures in a career that’s growing faster than average, according to the U.S. Bureau of Labor Statistics (BLS.)*
+Not to mention, IT managers have a much-higher-than-average earning potential and jobs are expected to grow at the faster-than-average rate of 12 percent through 2026, according to the U.S. Bureau of Labor Statistics (BLS).

-We gathered a combination of expert insight, government information and real-time market intelligence to determine three things you need to succeed in IT management: skills, experience and education.
+Interested?
+We gathered a combination of expert insight, government information and real-time market intelligence to determine the three things you need to propel your career in IT management: Skills, experience and education.

 What IT management skills are needed to succeed?

-IT management is unique in that it takes a lot more than technical expertise to thrive.
-To become an IT manager you’ll need to have a foundation of practical knowledge, but communication and leadership abilities are imperative as well.
+IT management takes a lot more than technical expertise to thrive.
+To become an IT manager, you’ll need not only a foundation of practical knowledge, but also communication and leadership abilities too.

-The perfect IT manager will possess a healthy balance of hard skills and soft skills.
-We used real-time job analysis software from Burning-Glass.com to examine nearly 65,000 IT management job postings from the past year to identify the top skills employers are seeking.** Here’s what we found:
+Overall, the perfect IT manager will possess a healthy balance of hard and soft skills.
+We used real-time job analysis software from Burning-Glass.com to examine nearly 23,000 IT management job postings from the past year to identify some of the top skills employers are seeking.* Here’s what we found:

 Hard skills in demand: